2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/034.webp)

-This new social theory contains one of the elements that would become the cornerstone of Marx and Engels' scientific socialism: class struggle.
+This new social theory contains one of the elements that would become the cornerstone of Marx and Engels' scientific socialism: the concept of class struggle.
 But what does the liberal theory of class struggle consist of, and how does it differ from Marxism?

 It starts with the individual who acts to meet their needs and desires.
 From the moment one creates, that is, increases the utility of things and enhances their value, one engages in industry.
 Here, an industrialist is not an industry owner, as the current language might suggest, but a producer, regardless of the field in which they work.
 That's why their theory is called industrialism.
 It posits that the goal of society is the creation of utility in the broad sense, namely, goods and services that are useful to humans.